Chapter 8: Midnight Blues

 And here she was, stocking milk.

 The man behind her was too close.
-His face loomed, scarred and worn.
+His face was right there, scarred and worn.
 Cigarettes and something sour on his breath.
-Before she could stand, he bent down, pressing a knee against her shoulder as he reached into the cooler beside her.
+Before she could stand, he bent down, leaning his knee into her shoulder as he reached into the cooler beside her.
 The scratchy fabric of his slacks brushed her cheek.

-Apricot froze.
-Her lips curved into a trembling smile — the reflex that kept her employed.
+Apricot didn’t move.
+Her mouth produced a smile, the reflex that kept her employed.

 “Th-thank you for shopping at Ichigari Grocery.”

-Seconds dragged.
+Seconds passed.
 He didn’t move.
 He didn’t blink.

-Gooseflesh prickled up her neck.
-With a careful shift, she inched sideways, just enough to slip free.
+A chill went up her neck.
+With a careful shift, she moved sideways, just enough to get free.
 “Excuse me,” she murmured.

 He didn’t take the hint.
-The grin stayed.
+The grin didn’t move.

 Apricot lifted another carton, careful not to meet his gaze.
 Lift.
 Align.
 Slide.
-She could still feel him staring — the weight of it pressing against her temple.
+She could still feel him staring, the pressure of it at her temple.
 Why is he just standing there?

 “And…?” he drawled.
 Thick.
 Expectant.

 She forced a smile so hard her cheeks burned.
 “Have a nice day, sir!”
 Practiced sweetness.
 Hollow.
-The kind that cracked if you looked too close.
+The kind that came apart if you looked too close.

 Something mean flickered in his eyes.
 Then he shifted.
 Hand slipped from her back.
 Milk in the cart.
 One last flat stare before he rolled away.

-Apricot exhaled in a shaky rush.
-Her fingers trembled.
+Apricot let out a shaky breath.
+Her fingers wouldn’t quite settle.
 She ran a hand through her hair, pushing it back, and stared at the neat white rows in the cooler until the shaking slowed.
-The scrape on her forearm throbbed again.
-She pressed her palm against it, grounding herself in the smaller pain.
+The scrape on her forearm ached again.
+She put her palm over it and held on to the smaller pain.

-Footsteps cut through her thoughts.
-Sharp.
-Measured.
+Footsteps broke into her thoughts.
+Brisk.
+Even.
 Click.
 Clack.
 Click.

 Mr. Kyabetsu.

-Her stomach tightened.
+Her shoulders came up.
 When she glanced over her shoulder, he was already rounding the corner.
 Clipboard in hand.
 Shirt tucked too tightly.
-Grin wide enough to make her skin crawl.
+Smile wide enough to put her on guard.

 Apricot pushed herself up, brushing condensation from her knees.
 She forced her posture into something closer to alert.